 If selected to receive the TUNDRA award, recipients will be required to produce a final product (e.g. paper, poster, other deliverable) and a presentation (e.g. at the All Scientists meeting, weekly in-camp summer Talking Shop seminar, other national conferences).
 Additionally, any publications resulting from a TUNDRA award project must be submitted to the TFS publication database.

-To be considered for this award, applications must be submitted before the deadline of February 15.
+To be considered for this award, applications must be submitted, in full, before February 15.
 Applications will be evaluated by TFS management and staff on the proposed project’s feasibility, scientific merit, rationale for conducting research at TFS, and research quality.
-Once notified of an awarded project, TUNDRA recipients will work with the TFS management and staff to set-up userdays, conduct their research, and submit their end-products.
+Once notified of an awarded project, TUNDRA award recipients will work with the TFS management and staff to reserve userdays, conduct their research, and submit their end-products.

 Applicants will be notified of award status in late March.